sharafian/static-server-with-spsp/README.md

 receiver that responds to any queries to `/` that have `Accept: application/x-spsp-response` set.

+**Note:** Because SPSP requires HTTPS, this server needs to be put behind another service like nginx or Cloudflare in order to be safely useable.
+SPSP clients will not allow connection to a non-HTTPS receiver.

 ```sh
 npm install
 npm install -g pm2